laurabalasso/DSSC/Assignments/Ex_04/README.md

 qsub -l -q reserved3 nodes=1:ppn=20,walltime=00:10:00 parallel_programming/Assignments/Ex_04/ex4.sh

-A file .out will be produced in the folder Ex_04, with the output matrix and the time to solution.
+A file .out will be produced in the folder Ex_04, with the output matrix and the time to solution using 4 processes.